 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Step right up ladies and gentlemen, get your CF-OO tutorials here. :-)
+And I may revise the content as necessary.Step right up ladies and gentlemen, get your CF-OO tutorials here. :-)

 I've noticed a sudden flush of multipart CF-OO tutorial blog series being done, to help people make the leap to using CFML in a more Object-Oriented way.
 I thought I'd point them out for those who may have missed them: